 In order to reduce the effects of atmospheric distortion, large telescopes are often built at high altitudes on top of mountains – such as the famous Keck telescopes on Mauna Kea in Hawaii – where the atmosphere above is much thinner, and often stiller than at lower altitudes.
 Each of the two Keck telescopes use 10-metre primary mirrors.

 An alternative approach is to build telescopes on aircraft flying at high altitude, or place telescopes in space, such as the Hubble Space Telescope (HST).
 However, the larger the telescope, the more expensive it would be to launch it into orbit.
 The HST has a relatively small 2.4-metre primary mirror, in comparison to the largest ground-based telescopes of over 10 metres, yet its view of the universe, unobstructed by the Earth’s atmosphere, makes it one of the most powerful telescopes we have at our disposal.

 Modern large telescopes can have primary mirrors that are several metres in diameter.
 They are often built in hexagonal or circular segments, which fit together when assembled.
 Each mirror segment is not ridged, like a traditional telescope’s mirror, but is made from a thin flexible material.
-Each segment is mounted on a system of computer-controlled hydraulic rams, which continuously manipulate the precise shape of the mirror in order to compensate for the effects of atmospheric distortion.
+The segments are mounted on a system of computer-controlled hydraulic rams, which continuously manipulate the precise shape of the mirror in order to compensate for the effects of atmospheric distortion.
 This is known as “adaptive optics”.

 The computer can determine the precise shape that the mirror needs to be, by comparing the wavefront of the light received from a bright star with the ideal shape that the wavefront would be expected to have without the effects of atmospheric distortion.